 Resistance training is another potent way to enhance bone strength and density.
 Using either free weights or resistance bands, these exercises work by causing the muscles to contract, which in turn places stress on the bones.
 This stress stimulates bone growth, leading to increased BMD.

-A voir aussi : How Does the Gut Microbiome Influence Sleep Patterns and Disorders?
+Sujet a lire : How Does the Gut Microbiome Influence Sleep Patterns and Disorders?

 According to a study indexed on Google Scholar, resistance training exercises, including squats, deadlifts, and bench presses, can increase BMD in the hip and spine of post-menopausal women.
 It’s essential, though, to have a professional trainer guide you through these exercises to ensure proper form and prevent injuries.